 To improve registration accuracy, we built a study-specific T1 template using the T1-weighted images After bias filed correction in FSL, all T1-weighted images were non-linearly co-registered to each other (symmetrical diffeomorphic mapping), averaged iteratively (5 iterations), and co-registered to the final template.
 A binary brain mask was generated from the T1 template using BET2, also part of FSL.

 The template creation and registration procedures were performed using the Advanced Normalization Tools (ANTs) software (Avants et al., 2011).
 Non-linear transformations were initialized through a chain of center of mass alignment, rigid, similarity, and fully affine transformations followed by local nonlinear warping (metric: neighborhood cross correlation, sampling: regular, gradient step size: 0.12, four multi-resolution levels, smoothing sigmas: 3, 2, 1, 0 voxels in the reference image space, shrink factors: 6, 4, 2, 1 voxels, histogram matching, data winsorisation with quantiles: 0.001, 0.999, convergence when the slope of the normalized energy profile over the last 10 iterations<10-8).

 We then extracted the local Jacobian determinant (JAC) of the non-linear part of the last-stage deformation field which takes each T1-image into template space.
 The JD image quantifies the amount of local volume variation (contraction/expansion) computed when matching the single subject image to the template and is generated in the template space.
-Also, the same warp fields were applied to all diffusion derived maps (FA and NDI), resulting in all images (T1, FA, NDI, JAC) in the same 1.25 mm resolution space with high intra-modality and inter-subject anatomical correspondence and downsampled by a factor 2 to yield final volumes of size 128x128x96 (Figure 3), which match common resolutions employed in clinical and neuroscience applications.
+Also, the same warp fields were applied to all diffusion derived maps (FA and NDI), resulting in all images (T1, FA, NDI, JAC) in the same 1.25 mm resolution space with high intra-modality and inter-subject anatomical correspondence and downsampled by a factor 2 to yield final volumes of size 128x128x96 (Figure 3).
 Finally, all images were robustly normalized into the 0-1 range by using min-max normalization (0.1 and 99.9 percentile) across the whole population.
 Min-max normalization is often employed in deep learning to facilitate convergence of the learning algorithm.
 Image co-registration required ~26,500 hours of CPU time.
 Calculations were performed on a 600-node compute cluster with 8GB-RAM/node.
-It is important to note that while the registration is instrumental to create the JD maps as well as achieving precise anatomical correspondence, it has been shown that the key elements taken from our architecture perform just as well using natural (i.e. unregistered) images (Ramon-Julvez et al., 2020).